zarf-dev/proposals/0048-schema-update-process/README.md

 Every child command under `zarf package -h` should have coverage with both the previous API version and the new API version.

-There should be specific tests to ensure fields removed from newer API versions still work.
+There should be tests to ensure fields removed from newer API versions still work when defined on older API versions.

-There should be tests to ensure that a user who inspects the definition of a package built with a certain version receives back a printed yaml of their build version.
-These tests should span all sources: OCI, tar, cluster, and definition.
+There should be tests for version skew.
+Newer API versions should be deployable on versions of Zarf before they are introduced.
+Likewise, there should be tests to ensure that cluster commands for these packages such as inspect and remove are successful.

 ### Graduation Criteria